 If I make a credit card payment in error, will my convenience fee be refunded?

-If I use my debit card, will I be charged the convenience fee?
+If I use my debit card online, will I be charged the convenience fee?

-Are other universities charging a convenience fee for web transactions?
+Are other online credit card companies charging a convenience fee for web transactions?

 If I pay my tuition and fees with a credit card through the web and then later have a credit on my account, how will the overpayment be refunded to me?

 We will refund the credit card that was used to make the payment which resulted in an overpayment.
 If your credit amount is more than the payment made with the credit or debit card, the remainder will be paid in check form or if you are set up for direct deposit, it will be sent electronically to your bank.

 Can I specify which charge my payment goes to?

 Yes, if you utilize the Real Time Payment system by paying through your MyCWU account.
 You may specify which charges to pay if your account is current, by paying in person or by mail.
 However, if you do not specify which charges the payment should pay or if your account is past due, it will pay the oldest charge first.